mgks/Android-SmartWebView/docmd/content/getting-started.md

 ## Step 2: Configure Your App

-All major configuration is now done in a single properties file.
+All major configuration is handled in a single properties file, separating configuration from code.

 1. In the Android Studio project view, navigate to `app/src/main/assets/`.
 2. Open the `swv.properties` file.
-3. Edit the values, especially `app.url`, to match your project's requirements.
+3. Change `app.url` to your website's URL and adjust other settings as needed.

 ::: callout tip
-See the **[Configuration Guide](/smart-webview/configuration)** for a detailed explanation of all available options in `swv.properties`.
+See the **[Configuration Guide](/Android-SmartWebView/documentation/configuration)** for a detailed explanation of all available options in `swv.properties`.
 :::

 ## Step 3: Add Firebase Configuration (Optional)